 If you are located in other parts of Asia, check out the best VPNs for following countries:

 Thailand’s Internet History

 Thailand has been the center of attraction for tourists for all the good reasons.
-Yet, it falls short on providing the censorship-less internet to all its users.
-The websites are largely blocked and any opinions that question the actions and activities of the Royal Thai family are heavily censored.
+Yet, it falls short on providing Internet freedom to users.